Orange walk: The "marching season"

 The "marching season" generally refers to the months April to August in Northern Ireland and includes marches by groups such as the Apprentice Boys of Derry, and the Royal Black Institution as well as the Orange Order.
 The Orange Order is arguably the most active marching group.
+The Orange Standard newspaper is used as a source for people to find out about marches on different dates and locations for the various districts for the Twelfth of July.
+This includes world-wide coverage of events.
 Typically, each Orange Lodge holds its own march at some time before 12 July, accompanied by at least one marching band.
 On 12 July each district holds a larger parade consisting of all the lodges in that district, and sometimes including lodges from outside Northern Ireland.
 This is particularly the case with the Belfast district, whose parade commonly features several Scottish lodges and often some from other countries.
 In most districts, the parade's location varies from year to year, rotating through suitable towns.
 Belfast is an exception; it has kept more or less the same route for many decades.

-The only major parade after the Twelfth is on the last Sunday in October, when lodges celebrate Reformation Day by parading to church.
+Orangefest is a cultural event that takes place the week before the 12th of July Parade.
+Different host towns hold their own version of Orangefest locally.
+The week-long event started in 2007.
+The Belfast Orangefest is organized between the County Grand Orange Lodge of Belfast and Belfast City Council.
+Events include many family-friendly activities, including street performances, singing, heritage tours, international food markets and reflection of remembrance.

+The Royal Black Institution holds the Royal Thirteenth the day after 12 July in Scarva and Bangor.

+At the end of April, Belfast Orange Lodges attend a charity service at Ulster Hall in support of the Belfast Orange Lodges Widows Fund.
+A parade also takes place.

-Some walks commemorate historic events.
+Some walks commemorate historical events.
 Most notably, 12 July marches observe the Battle of the Boyne.
-Marches in Northern Ireland on and around 1 July originally commemorated the participation of the 36th (Ulster) Division in the Battle of the Somme.
-Since the beginning of the Troubles, most of these parades have evolved into the "mini Twelfth", and have little obvious connection with World War I.
+Marches in Northern Ireland on and around 1 July commemorate the participation of the 36th (Ulster) Division in the Battle of the Somme.
+Locations include east Belfast, Down and Armagh.